 These are the regular payouts before any random multipliers are applied.
 And to be fair, they are not that different from the payouts you find on other sicbo tables.
 As a comparison, below are the payouts on Opus Gaming’s sicbo game.

-Evolution Super Sicbo offers a reduced payout of 15:1 on the three dice total 6 or 15 bet.
-It offers a better payout on the three dice total 5 or 16 bet.
+Evolution Super Sicbo actually offers a better payout of 15:1 on the three dice total 6 or 15 bet and the three dice total 5 or 16 bet (20:1 v 18:1).
 The one other difference…on Super Sicbo you lose on any triple with the even money bets (Big, Small, Odd, Even).

 Payouts compared.
 Below are Opus Gaming Sicbo payouts…